siddharth-pro/gitSiddharth.github.io/i2cread.md

 The address which is to be sent is shown above.
 Here 0th bit indicates read/write operation.
 As we are reading from the sensor, it should be 1.
 Bits 1 to 3 specifies the slave address.
 It is taken as 000 since we have only one slave.
 Bit 4 to 7 is preset to 1001 by hard-wiring inside the LM75A.

 That's it about LM75A you need to know just for reading the temperature.
 Next thing is to design I2C module as per the protocol, which is explained very well over [here](https://learn.sparkfun.com/tutorials/i2c).
-This tutorial shows only one byte of data to be read or written.
-But, the LM75A temperature register stores to byte of data.
+The Sparkfun tutorial shows only one byte of data to be read or written.
+But, the LM75A temperature register stores two byte of data.
 Hence the read data cycle has to be done twice.

 ![address_data_cycle](/assets/images/address_data_cycle.png)